Are you a coach or a therapist?

 Do you accept medical aid?

 Unfortunately not.
-Medical aid does not fund life coaching practices due to there being insufficient regulation in the industry.
+Medical aid does not fund life coaching practices due to there being insufficient regulatory controls in the industry.

 How many sessions would I need?

-The number of sessions that you need are based on various factors.
-These include your readiness to shift your perspective based on the new information that we uncover during our conversations, and the complexity of the issues being addressed.
-I’ve had clients that experienced a massive positive shift in the first session, and others that experienced it after three or more sessions.
+The number of sessions that you need are based on various factors including how well you receive what comes up in our discussions, and the complexity of the issue being addressed.
+Some clients experience a massive positive shift in the first session, and others experience it after a few sessions.
 It is rare that a single issue requires more than 2 or 3 sessions.

 P.S.
-Many clients experience a-ha moments even in that first 30 minute connect session.
+Many clients experience a-ha moments even in that first 30-minute introductory session.
 So go ahead and schedule yours now.
 You’ve got nothing to lose.

 How often should I have a coaching session?